Physical: 100: Format

-The show has often been compared to Squid Game, a 2021 South Korean survival drama television series, for their similarities in language and competition-elimination format.
+The show has often been compared to Squid Game, a 2021 South Korean survival drama television series, for their similarities in the large scale competition-elimination format with elaborate challenges and set, as well as the same nation of origin.

 Participants

+Season 1

 The show started off with 100 participants, 77 men and 23 women, with some being eliminated each episode.
-Many of the contestants are professional sportspeople for South Korea's national teams, or are fitness influencers.
+Many of the contestants were professional sportspeople for South Korea's national teams and fitness influencers.

+Season 2

+The show started out with a 100 contestants, 72 men and 28 women.
+Most of the contestants are sportspeople for South Korea influence.
+The list is broken down into 5 groups: warriors, national representatives, natural body competitors, superstars, athletic celebrities.

 Quests

 Each quest differs regarding both the physical challenge as well as the number of contestants at risk of elimination.

+Season 1

 Quest 0: Hanging challenge

 The 100 contestants were split into two groups of 50 (based on a chosen number) and competed to hang from a bar raised above water for as long as they could.
 The contestants were ranked according to how long they hung onto the bar before falling into the water.